-Teesside International Airport is situated in north east England, 24 miles south of Durham, 5.4 miles southeast of Darlington, and 10 miles southwest of Middlesborough.
+Teesside International Airport (previously Durham Tees Valley Airport) is situated in north east England, between Darlington and Stockton-on-Tees, 24 miles south of Durham, 5.4 miles southeast of Darlington, and 10 miles southwest of Middlesborough.

 Teesside International Airport Map